Hauntmore/Bruh/README.md

-# Bruh-Bot
+# Bruh Bot
-A multipurpose Discord bot packed with lots of features.
+How was I created after 6 months of rewrites?